JenSchumann/flab/README.md

  - [ ] Collapse nav at a smaller breakpoint

  - [ ] add animation/transition effect to posts when mouse hovers over them

+ - [ ] Center FLABie profile card row when it is at a smaller screen sizes

+ - [ ] Add dismissible alert to each section which activates when user that is not logged in tries to access data